Cramping After IUI: Is It Normal?

 Your doctor will inform you when you need to visit the clinic for your IUI procedure if your partner or the sperm donor may be asked to arrive early for the collection.

-Once you arrive at the office, you are brought into an exam room, and you will have to undress from the waist below and a drape will be placed over your lap.
+Once you arrive at the office, you are brought into an exam room.
+You will have to undress from the waist down, and a drape will be placed over your lap.

 The medical assistant will then get the sperm into the exam room and verify the sample’s name and date of birth.
 This ensures that the correct sperm is being used for the procedure.